facundoolano/olano.dev/_posts/2023-11-30-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

-The most obvious example is budget: we don't have infinite resources to satisfy the user needs, so we need to measure costs and benefits.
+The most obvious example is budget: we don't have infinite resources to satisfy the user needs, so we need to measure costs and benefits of the choices we take.
 There's marketing, there's deadlines.
 There are stakeholders and investors.
 There's personal interests and politics at play.
 There are decisions that make sense for our software, our team or our users considered in isolation, but not if we consider the organization as a whole.
 Sometimes we'll have to work on what generates revenue, not what pleases the user.
 More on this later.

 ## Smells

-We arrived at a little model that expresses the relative importance of various factors in software development, one that we can perhaps reach to to remember the big-picture and focus on what matters.
-Now I want to look at some common process dysfunctions, and see how they map to the model.
+We arrived at a little model that expresses the relative importance of various factors in software development, one that can perhaps help us seeing the bigger-picture and focusing on what matters.
+Now I want to look at some common software development dysfunctions, and see how they map to the model.

 ### Unmaintainable code